User Manual

 5.3 Basic Mode - Dobby

-• Two color widgets to define the dark and light colors of both the QR code dots and the targets.
+• Two color choosers to pick the dark and light colors of both the QR code finder patterns and the data modules.

-• A drop-down menu to set the outline of both the dark and light dots.
+• A drop-down menu to choose and set the outline of the data modules.

-• And another drop-down menu to set the aspect of all the targets, whether big or small.
+• And another drop-down menu to choose and set the aspect of the finder patterns, both big and small.

-• A slider widget to specify to add some blurring effect to all QR code elements.
+• A slider widget to add some blurring effect to all QR code elements (finder patterns and data modules).

 5.4 Intermediate Mode - Padawan

-This is the QRcodeLab online QR code generator intermediate interaction mode.
-The set-up of dots and targets are performed in separate folding zones with more parameters for a more precise control of your QR code design.
+This is the QRcodeLab online QR code generator intermediate mode.
+Finder patterns and data modules are set up in separate folding zones with more parameters: this gives you more control over your QR code design.

-QRcodeLab - online qr generator - Padawan mode dots settingsAll the widgets in this section apply globally to both dark and light dots.
+QRcodeLab - online qr code generator - Padawan mode data module settingsAll tools in this section are applicable to both dark and light data modules.

-• Two color widgets to define the dark and light colors of the dots.
+• Two color choosers to pick the dark and light colors.

-• A drop-down menu to set the outline of the dots.
+• A drop-down menu to choose and set the outline.

-• A set of 4 slider widgets to apply some effects to the dots, both dark and light:
+• A set of 4 slider widgets to apply some effects to the data modules:

 • scaling,

-QRcodeLab - online qr generator - Padawan mode targets settingsAll the widgets in this section apply both to big and small targets.
+QRcodeLab - online qr code generator - Padawan mode for finder pattern settingsThe tools in this section apply to both large and small finder patterns.

-• Two color widgets to define the dark and light colors of the targets.
+• Two color choosers to pick the dark and light colors.

-• A drop-down menu to set the aspect of the targets.
-Some form substitutions may apply for a subset of small targets.
+• A drop-down menu to set the aspect of the finder patterns.
+Some form substitutions may apply for a subset of small finder patterns.

-• Two sliders to rotate the targets, big and small.
+• Two sliders to apply a rotating effect separately on the big and small finder patterns.

 5.5 Full Control Mode - Jedi

-QRcodeLab - online qr generator - Jedi mode dots settingsThe widgets in this section apply exclusively to dark dots.
+QRcodeLab - online qr code generator - Jedi mode data module settingsThe tools in this section apply to dark data modules only.

-• A toggle button to flip the dot (horizontal symmetry).
+• A toggle button to flip the data module horizontally.

-• A set of 4 slider widgets to apply some effects to the dots:
+• Four slider widgets to apply effects to the data modules:

 • scaling,